 - Constructed from primarily non-metallic materials to minimize metal contamination.
 Any exposed metal components are epoxy coated.

 - Houses three state-of-the-art ICP-MS instruments for ultra-trace metals analysis, and two research-grade atomic flourescence spectrophotometers for low-level mercury anlaysis.

-- Contains all-plastic cabinetry, two laminar-flow clean benches, one HEPA-filtered polypropylene exhausting hood, two polypropylene exhausting hoods, and two high purity water polishing systems.
+- Contains all-plastic cabinetry, four HEPA-filtered polypropylene exhausting hoods (bio-safety cabinets), three polypropylene exhausting hoods, and five high purity water polishing systems.

 - Utilizes two Milestone Ethos EZ Micowave digestion systems to thoroughly liquify solid phase samples prior to analysis.
 Other types of sample preparation: water extaction or resin separation are also available.